 We typically try to minimize what we bring to only the essentials, but when you are pregnant it is better to have more food and water than not enough.
 Firstly, you are pregnant so you are likely to get the munchies more than you typically would.
 Secondly, you are hiking and working up an appetite AND thirst.
 You want to make sure that if your body is telling you to eat and drink that you can do just that.

 For shorter hikes, I recommend a banana with individual nut butter packs.
 The banana’s electrolytes and potassium are great for preventing muscle cramps, and the protein-rich nut butter is just yummy.
 We brought a few packs of RX Coconut Almond Butter and oh my goodness the flavorful combination of sweet and salty was like heaven in my mouth.
 Natural meal bars are also a great choice to satisfy those pangs of hunger.
 I have tried all sorts of granola and protein bars, but my favorites are the PROBAR and RX brands.
 They are hearty, filling, and taste significantly better than the alternatives.
-(I realize I endorsed RX twice.
-We are in no way affiliated with that brand, but we have tried dozens of brands before finally discovering RX.
-We just really like their products and want to share our honest suggestions.)

 For longer hikes, I recommend the self-heating backpacking meals from OMEALS.
 We discovered this brand on Instagram and the flavor and convenience are leagues beyond the competition.
 Each meal pack contains a heating element which means no need to carry around a burner and fuel.
 The downside is that it is a bit heavier than traditional dehydrated meals, so this might not be the best option for toting around on a multi-day hike.
 However, if you are just doing a long day hike or even an overnight hike, carrying 1 or 2 of these won’t add too much weight to your pack.